SouthGreenPlatform/VcfHunter/tutorial_ChromosomePainting.md

 data should have the allele (--all y).
 **Remark:**  For any options passed, for a SNP position, if an ancestral group as all its accessions with missing data, the SNP position is not used by the program.
+The program can automatically assign a colour to a group.
+The user can also pass in his own colour file (--col ../data/config/COLOR.tab).

 This programs outpouts 4 files: